davidpelaez/fbdoorman/README.md

 :base_url: http://localhost:3000 #This is the url where you app's in, this is used to define where Fb should go after login
 :after_login_path: /welcome/logged #Where to take your users when they login with FB
 :after_register_path: /welcome/new #Where to go when a new user registers, use this to ask with a form for info specific to your app
+:url_after_create: /welcome/logged  Where to go when a session is created

 Usage
 -----